data-forge/data-forge-js/README.md

 ## Getting data in

+### DataFrame

-The DataFrame constructor is passed a *config* object that specifies the initial contents of the data frame.
+The DataFrame constructor is passed a *config* object that specifies the initial contents of the DataFrame and any additional options required.

 Create a data frame from column names and rows: